botherder/kraken/README.md

     $ sudo pkg install gmake pkgconf go-bindata

+Then you will need to install Yara, which is normally available in [ports](https://www.freshports.org/security/yara/):

+    $ cd /usr/ports/security/yara

-Then you will need to install Yara, which is normally available in [ports](https://www.freshports.org/security/yara/).
-After moving to `/usr/ports/security/yara`, before installing it is recommended that you modify the file `Makefile` to add `--without-crypto` to `CONFIGURE_ARGS`.
-If you don't need the Yara modules enabled in the Makefile, feel free to remove them.
+Before installing it, it is recommended that you modify the file `Makefile` to add `--without-crypto` to `CONFIGURE_ARGS` (if you don't need the Yara modules enabled in the Makefile, feel free to remove them).
 Now you can proceed with installing:

     $ sudo make && sudo make install